ChrGriffin/pixely/README.md

 var { Pixely } = require('pixely');
 ```

-A new Pixely instance accepts three arguments:
+A new Pixely instance accepts four arguments:

 1. The path to the image to convert (required)
 2. The path to the output folder (optional, defaults to 'output')